XLSForm/xlsform.github.io/_sections/home-english.md

 #### Multiple choice from file

 The options in a multiple-choice question can be taken from a separate file instead of the choices sheet.
-This is particularly useful if the options are dynamic or if the list of options is used in multiple surveys.
+This is particularly useful if the list of options is used in multiple surveys, needs to be changed separately from the form, or comes from an external system.
 Three types of files are supported: CSV, XML, and GeoJSON files.
 See usage examples below:

 | type                                    | name | label                          | choice_filter   |
 | --------------------------------------- | ---- | ------------------------------ | --------------- |